GD399-OSD/OSD-book/Introduction/flos-regularly.md

 So Free/Libre/Open Source finds some footing in software, computer programming and the web.
 But what about visual design? what does it contribute other than just alternatives to the adobe creative suite?

 »»»»»»»»»»»»»

-"We need utopian thinking because without it, we are constrained by the tyranny of the possible." -- Stephen Duncombe

-» Caveat: I'm talking mainly about graphic and web design -- 2d, 3d visual design.
-That is where my experience and teaching live.

 When you hear "Open Source," an image of an aging techno-hippie, linux laptop toting developer, or silicon-valley millennial might come to mind.
 What probably would not pop into your head is a graphic designer.